Red Tailed Boa

 - Any of Zoo Med’s Thermometers will help you keep a close eye on terrarium temperatures.

-- An Under Tank Heater or Repticare® Rock Heater is essential to provide belly heat to your snake while it digests a meal.
+- An Under Tank Heater or Repticare® Rock Heater can be used to provide belly heat to your snake while it digests a meal.

 - Snakes typically do not require UVB to meet their vitamin D requirements.
 However, many snakes receive UVB and sunlight in their natural habitat and there is new evidence that they benefit from UVB lighting in captivity.